pkarsy/rfboot/CC1101/README.md

-This is the arduino library used to drive the CC1101 chip.
+This is the arduino library for the CC1101 chip.

-It is based on panstamp library and has the same licence of course : LGPLv3 or later
+It is based on panstamp library and has the same licence of course : LGPLv3 or later It has many simplifications compared to the original panStamp library.

 Must be installed in the arduino library folder